onflow/docs/docs/evm/cadence/interacting-with-coa.md

 ## More Information

-For more information on Cadence Owned Accounts, see the [Flow EVM Accounts](../accounts.md) or the [Flow EVM Support FLIP](https://github.com/onflow/flips/pull/225/files).
+For more information about Cadence Owned Accounts, see [Flow EVM Accounts](../accounts.md).

 Other useful snippets for interacting with COAs can be found [here](https://fw-internal-doc.gitbook.io/evm).